Best Air Purifiers for Pet Dander in the Nursery (2026)

 - Moves enough air for living rooms, not just bedrooms

-- PlasmaWave mode divides owners — some report sensitivity; we’d run it off in a nursery (it has an off switch, thankfully)
+- PlasmaWave mode divides owners — some report sensitivity; many run it off in a nursery (it has an off switch, thankfully)

-- Recently replaced by the near-identical Winix 5510 — fine either way, just don’t overpay for old stock
+- Discontinued in favor of the closely related Winix 5510 (different filter) — fine either way, just don’t overpay for old stock

 Questions families actually ask